Spheroman/ThingRanker/README.md

 );
 ALTER USER root@localhost IDENTIFIED BY 'a secure password';
 ```
 Make sure that you use the password you want the app to use in the first line.
-Then, modify config.php with `nano /var/www/html/config.php` and update DB_PASS to use your new password. <br><br>
+Then, modify config.php with `sudo nano /var/www/html/config.php` and update DB_PASS to use your new password. <br><br>
 After the database is finished being set up, now we have to modify the PHP and apache2 config files.
 First, run `php -i | grep /.+/php.ini -oE` to find the path of your php.ini file.
 Once you find it, open it with `sudo nano` and uncomment the line that says `extension=pdo_mysql`.
 Next, edit the apache2 config file with `sudo nano /etc/apache2/apache2.conf` and go to line 172.
 There should be a line that says AllowOverride, and you need to set that value to be `All`. <br> <br>
 We've modified the apache and php config files, so now we need to restart apache webserver.
 You can do that with `sudo systemctl restart apache2`.
 Once that is complete, you should be able to access the ThingRanker homepage on your device's IP address.